wp-plugins/gcal-days/readme.txt

 = What sort of access from Google is the plugin requesting? =

 The plugin is only requesting read-only access to Google Calendars.
 As such, the plugin will not be able to make any changes to your calendars, nor will it be able to access data associated with other Google services.

+= Why isn't a calendar change I just made in Google Calendar being recognized by the plugin? =

+To avoid the expense of making network connections to Google for every page load, information is cached for a short period of time.
+You may have to wait a few minutes after calendar changes before expecting to see those changes reflected in the plugin.

 == Functions ==